Protect-Democracy/openomb/docs/DEVELOPMENT.md

 Utilize the following environment variables, optionally using a `.env` file:

 - `APPORTIONMENTS_DB_URI`: Database connection URI.
 This should be a Postgres URI, such as `postgres://user:pass@localhost:5444/database`.
+- (TODO) These options will change based on other things, see the README.md or BUILD_DEPLOYMENT.md

 ### Code styles and linting